 The Legacy AIQ Funds are the tail-end positions that AIQ has owned for over 10 years.
-They are investments in illiquid funds, similar to those that we have been acquired in the Warana Funds at discounts to their respective net asset values.
+They are investments in illiquid funds, similar to those that have been acquired in the Warana Funds at discounts to their respective net asset values.
 The Legacy AIQ Funds, however, have more significant emerging market exposure.
 Each asset continues in wind-down, returning capital as available.
-These assets were invested via the primary market and are valued at their respective net asset value provided by the underlying fund managers as these are audited by third parties.
-It remains difficult to forecast the likely recovery values or the timing of such recoveries and we see these funds generally trade at discounts in the secondary market although trading is infrequent.
-It is the current intention to hold these assets as they continue to wind down.
-During the year, the Trust received US\$0.2mm of distributions from the Legacy AIQ Funds and their valuation declined 11.3% in the year.
+These assets were invested by the Trust's previous managers via the primary market and are valued at their respective net asset value provided by the underlying fund managers as these are audited by third parties.
+Liquidity from these assets has been painfully slow and the majority of the remaining net asset value is related to a significant Indian property development managed by Axon Capital, for which we do not expect any near term liquidity.
+During the period, the Legacy AIQ Funds' valuation declined 5.8%.